I know a lot about bathrooms—materials, fixtures, cleaning, and more—and love sharing it with you.

 - Soft cloth, such as a flannel

-Once you've gathered the items above double check that you're wearing gloves as s pair of gloves is important when dealing with detergent because it can be harmful to the skin.
-If you’re only using a mild soap it’s not as important to wear gloves, but it is advisable to do so as you might irritate your skin otherwise.
+If you’re only using a mild soap, it’s not as important to wear gloves, but it is advisable to do so as you might irritate your skin otherwise.

-Firstly you need to wipe round inside surface of the copper bath using your soft cloth, making sure you cover the entire area.
+Firstly, you need to wipe around the inside surface of the copper bath using your soft cloth, making sure you cover the entire area.
 It’s as simple as that, with no advanced steps required such as those for cleaning stone baths.
 However, make sure you completely rinse the bath with water, getting rid of any excess soap or residue.

 - Use a soft cloth ONLY.
 NEVER use steel wool as this can scratch the surface of the bath, and the same goes for brushes.

-- When you’re having a bath make sure anything you want to add to the water is suitable for use in a copper bath.
-For example, lemon should NEVER be added to bath water.
+- When you’re having a bath, make sure anything you add to the water is suitable for use in a copper bath.
+For example, lemon should NEVER be added to bathwater.